pericles-tpt/binance-trading-bot/README.md

 # binance-trading-bot
-Binance trading bot that I working on (mostly privately) for much of 2021
+Binance trading bot that I worked on (mostly privately) for much of 2021